-The second is the hibiscus syriacus, sometimes called the rose of Sharon.
-The syriacus is often considered better for tortoises since the rosa-sinensis has thicker, more leathery leaves.
+The second variety is the hibiscus syriacus, sometimes called the rose of Sharon.
+The syriacus is better for tortoises because the rosa-sinensis has thicker, more leathery leaves.

-Note that St. John’s Wort is sometimes called the rose of Sharon but is not a hibiscus.
-Most importantly, it is toxic to tortoises.
-Hibiscus trionum, another common hibiscus species, is also toxic to tortoises and should be strictly avoided.
+However, St. John’s Wort is sometimes called the rose of Sharon but isn’t a hibiscus and is toxic to tortoises.
+Hibiscus trionum is also poisonous for tortoises and should be avoided.

 Hens And Chicks

-Hens and chicks often refer to succulents in the sempervivum family.
-The name comes from the plant’s look.
-It has one big rosette, which is the hen, who will readily create smaller rosettes, which are her chicks.
+Hens and chicks refer to succulents in the sempervivum family.
+Hens and chicks have one big rosette, which is the hen, creating smaller rosettes, which are the chicks.

 Hens and chicks are easy to grow and beginner-friendly.
 They’re hardy and tolerant to bad soil and humid conditions.
 This plant doesn’t even need fertilizers and rarely needs watering.

-Clippings from a hen and chicks can be easily added to a tortoise’s meal.
-Some owners also grow hens and chicks in their tortoise’s enclosure, which allows them to forage and play with the rosettes.
+Clippings from a hen and chicks can be added to a tortoise’s meal.
+Some owners also grow hens and chicks in a tortoise’s enclosure, which allows them to forage.

-Roses can be fed to tortoises in moderation, but they don’t contain many nutrients.
-Due to their appetizing flavor, some tortoises refuse to eat anything else when provided with roses.
+Rose petals can be fed to tortoises in moderation, but they don’t contain many nutrients.
+They’re appealing due to their brightly colored bloom and flavor.

-If you grow roses in your garden, feel free to offer the blooms and leaves to your tortoise.
 Roses, despite their reputation, are hardy plants.
-Newer varieties, like the flower carpet pink, Roald Dahl, and Sally Holmes, are designed to be beginner-friendly.
+Newer varieties, like the flower carpet pink, Roald Dahl, and Sally Holmes, are beginner-friendly.

-Clip off the thorns at ground level for outdoor enclosures or gardens where tortoises roam.
-These will not grow back, preventing your tortoise from injuring itself while it forages.
-Alternatively, choose thornless or nearly-thornless varieties.
+Clip off the ground-level thorns where tortoises roam.
+The thorns won’t regrow, preventing a tortoise from injuring itself while foraging.
+Alternatively, choose thornless or near-thornless varieties.

 Prickly Pear Cactus